DefaultRisk.com the web's biggest credit risk modeling resource.

 Clearly, a "dynamic model" implies a certain copula between the random variables of interest.
 The goal of this article is to develop a unified view compatible with both approaches, and reach a better understanding of the properties that a good “dynamic model” used for pricing and hedging would have when seen as a static model.

 We focus on credit models where large homogeneous pool portfolio are mathematically possible, a common assumption among practitioners.
 In a general credit term structure dynamics framework similar to HJM, we identify a "systemic loss" process linked to the survival dynamics that allows to identify the density of loss for large portfolios, and to explicit the default copula between the issuers.
-We then apply these results to different classes of CDO models that have been put forward for their tractability, to see what copula with implied by given a popular dynamic model, and what dynamic models could give rise to some popular copula model.
-The three classes we review are the one factor copula models, the markovian loss intensity models, and the systemic intensity jump diffusion models.
+We then apply these results to different classes of CDO models that have been put forward for their tractability, to see what copula is implied by given a dynamic model, and what dynamic models could give rise to some popular copula model.
+The three classes we review are the one factor copula models, the Markovian loss intensity models, and the systemic intensity jump diffusion models.

 JEL Classification: G13.